 SECTION 4 – VOTING

-Associate Members in good standing shall have voting rights as provided in these Bylaws.
-Each Associate Member shall have one vote.
-Each Associate Member shall submit the name of an official voting representative in writing to the Secretary.
+Patient Advocacy Groups in good standing shall have voting rights as provided in these Bylaws.
+Each Patient Advocacy Group shall have one vote.
+Each Patient Advocacy Group shall submit the name of an official voting representative in writing to the Secretary.
 In the absence of the official voting representative, a member’s vote may be cast by an individual so designated by the organization in writing to the Secretary.
 Each representative may only vote on behalf of one organization.
 The Secretary shall maintain a roster of official representatives and contact information.
-Affiliate, Professional, and Corporate Members are non-voting members.
+Professional Association and Corporate Members are non-voting members.

 SECTION 5 – RESIGNATION